 To see the traditional temple parades in Taipei is an experience I could never forget while traveling in Taiwan.
 It was the early afternoon on a bright sunny day.
 It must have been on the 21st of May 2016, it was a Sunday.
-In fact, Taiwan celebrates this as a National Holiday, called ‘Labour Day’.
+Taiwan celebrates this as a National Holiday, called ‘Labour Day’.

 A few friends and I were shopping around as we made our way out of a shopping mall in Taipei to get drinks from the bubble tea shop next door.
-As we were all waiting for our order, the sound gongs, pipes, and the beating of huge drums, the parade music got ever louder as everyone around us overcome by the commotion.
+As we were all waiting for our order, the sound gongs, pipes, and the beating of huge drums, the parade music got ever louder as everyone around us was overcome by the commotion.

 With what then become loud detonations of firecrackers which left huge burnt black marks on the road, was very quickly covering everything in deep grey smoke.
 Our bubble teas were ready, so we collected them and went off to join the spectating crowds to see what was stopping all the traffic to a complete halt.